 - 1. Summarize the history of alcohol use and patterns of consumption. - 2.
 Explain the pharmacology of alcohol and its effects on the brain - 3.
 Explain the acute physiological and behavioral effects of alcohol use and abuse. - 4.
-Identify the health benefits of moderate alcohol consumption.
+Evaluate the present position on the health benefits of alcohol consumption.

-Learning Activity Points Due Day Reading Drugs, Behavior, and Modern Society: Chapter 8: "Alcohol: Social Beverage/Social Drug" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter. none Day 3 Lecture Alcohol: Social Beverage/Social Drug none Day 3 Discussions Promoting Responsible Drinking Binge Drinking in College 10 Initial post: Day 3 (recommended) Responses to classmates: Day 7 Journal News Brief Critique 10 Day 7
+Learning Activity Points Due Day Reading Drugs, Behavior, and Modern Society (9/E): Chapter 8: "Alcohol: Social Beverage/Social Drug" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter. none Day 1 Lecture Alcohol: Social Beverage/Social Drug none Day 1 Discussions Binge Drinking in College Risks and Benefits of Alcohol Consumption 10 Initial post: Day 1 (recommended) Responses to classmates: Day 1 Journal News Brief Critique 10 Day 1 Quiz 40 Day 1